javajason/NGINXaaS-lab-appworld/labs/lab2/readme.md

     X-Proxy-Pass: cafe_nginx
     ```

-    Try the coffee and tea URLs, at http://cafe.example.com/coffee and http://cafe.example.com/tea.

     You should see a 200 OK Response.
 Did you see the `X-Proxy-Pass` header - set to the Upstream block name?

 1. Now try access to your cafe application with a Browser.
 Open Chrome, and nagivate to `http://cafe.example.com`.
 You should see an `Out of Stock` image, with a gray metadata panel, filled with names, IP addresses, URLs, etc. This panel comes from the Docker container, using Nginx $variables to populate the gray panel fields.
 If you Right+Click, and Inspect to open Chrome Developer Tools, and look at the Response Headers, you should be able to see the `Server and X-Proxy-Pass Headers` set respectively.